Call Now: 949-996-9588

 Each class meets for 2 hours a week, the days vary.

-In response to the COVID-19 pandemic, the program will initially be held fully online.
-However, once conditions improve and regular classes return to campus, we will offer the program on campus as well.
+The program is held fully online.
+However, once conditions improve with COVID-19 and regular classes return to campus, we may offer the program on campus as well.